chintamani-pala/Langchain-Learning/README.md

 - Example: The agent can answer questions like "What are the 3 ways to reach Chennai from Bangalore?" by searching the web and reasoning step by step.

 See [`campusx/Agent/ReAct_agent.py`](campusx/Agent/ReAct_agent.py) for the implementation and usage.

 ---

+### ReAct Agent 2

+This project extends the ReAct agent workflow by allowing the agent to use **multiple tools** in a single reasoning chain, including both web search and weather data retrieval.

+- Uses the ReAct paradigm to combine reasoning steps with tool use.
+- Integrates external tools like DuckDuckGo search for real-time information retrieval.
+- Adds a custom tool to fetch current weather data for any city using the Weatherstack API.
+- Utilizes LangSmith for prompt management and experiment tracking.
+- Example: The agent can answer questions like
+  _"What is the capital of Odisha, then find its current weather condition?"_
+  by searching for the capital and then fetching the weather for that city.

+See [`campusx/Agent/ReAct_agent_2.py`](campusx/Agent/ReAct_agent_2.py) for the implementation and usage.

+---